Berlin: Health

 Berlin has a long history of discoveries in medicine and innovations in medical technology.
 The modern history of medicine has been significantly influenced by scientists from Berlin.
 Rudolf Virchow was the founder of cellular pathology, while Robert Koch developed vaccines for anthrax, cholera, and tuberculosis.
+For his life's work Koch is seen as one of the founders of modern medicine.

 The Charité complex (Universitätsklinik Charité) is the largest university hospital in Europe, tracing back its origins to the year 1710.
 More than half of all German Nobel Prize winners in Physiology or Medicine, including Emil von Behring, Robert Koch and Paul Ehrlich, have worked at the Charité.
 The Charité is spread over four campuses and comprises around 3,000 beds, 15,500 staff, 8,000 students, and more than 60 operating theaters, and it has a turnover of two billion euros annually.
-The Charité is a joint institution of the Freie Universität Berlin and the Humboldt University of Berlin, including a wide range of institutes and specialized medical centers.

-Among them are the German Heart Center, one of the most renowned transplantation centers, the Max-Delbrück-Center for Molecular Medicine, and the Max-Planck Institute for Molecular Genetics.
-The scientific research at these institutions is complemented by many research departments of companies such as Siemens and Bayer.
-The World Health Summit and several international health-related conventions are held annually in Berlin.

 Telecommunication

 Since 2017, the digital television standard in Berlin and Germany is DVB-T2.
 This system transmits compressed digital audio, digital video and other data in an MPEG transport stream.

 Berlin has installed several hundred free public Wireless LAN sites across the capital since 2016.
 The wireless networks are concentrated mostly in central districts; 650 hotspots (325 indoor and 325 outdoor access points) are installed.
-Deutsche Bahn is planning to introduce Wi-Fi services in long-distance and regional trains in 2017.

-The UMTS (3G) and LTE (4G) networks of the three major cellular operators Vodafone, T-Mobile and O2 enable the use of mobile broadband applications citywide.
+The UMTS (3G) and LTE (4G) networks of the three major cellular operators Vodafone, Telekom Deutschland and O2 enable the use of mobile broadband applications citywide.

-The Fraunhofer Heinrich Hertz Institute develops mobile and stationary broadband communication networks and multimedia systems.
-Focal points are photonic components and systems, fiber optic sensor systems, and image signal processing and transmission.
-Future applications for broadband networks are developed as well.